manzur-shaheed/ms-regex-tutorial/README.md

 In our example above, we used `(?P<router_wan_ip>...)` which indicates that the captured IP address will be assigned to a variable named `router_wan_ip` as shown in the example image above.
 ### Bracket Expressions
+Bracket Expressions are used to match a charcter out of a set of characters and the hyphen signifies the range of charcters.

+In example above, [0-9] indicates all decimal digits from the range of 0-9.
+Like for hex numbers we can use [a-f0-9] which indicates the range of hex digits 0-9,a,b,c,d,e,f.

 ### Character Classes